Type and hit ENTER

 I’ve been running a digital campaign to promote my book.
 That involves producing a bunch of videos, then putting them out on Facebook to see which gets more response.

-You analyse the sort of people who watch them all the way to the end.
+You analyse the people who watch them all the way to the end.
 Then you find more of those people.
 Rinse and repeat.

 (I’m not literally doing this, this is a task for digital specialists, never try to do it yourself).